Afsarsoft/node/020/README.md

 # package.json
-It keeps track of packages and our dependency of our project Later on if we need to install our dependency, all we need to run is "npm install" Installing it fo our project:
+It keeps track of packages and our dependency of our project Later on if we need to install our dependency, all we need to run is "npm install" Installing it for our project:
 - npm init
 It asks series of questions regarding our project.
 We can skip all by pressing Enter key.